This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Diabetes: primary care data

-Scottish Primary Care Information Resource
+Scottish Care Information - Diabetes Collaboration (SCI-DC)

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.

-Page last updated: 26 February 2021
+Page last updated: 13 March 2025

 Public Health Scotland logo